juli1/emfta/README.md

 ![Table of the Computer Example](https://github.com/juli1/emfta/raw/master/example.emfta/imgs/example2-table.png "Table for editing the Gates/Events of the computer example")

+## Documentation
+There is a documentation included into Eclipse.
+After installing EMFTA, go into the Eclipse documentation, there is a dedicated section for EMFTA.

 ## Bugs and Features Requests
 If you find a bug, please report it on the issue tracker of the project.
 Also, if you have any suggestion/idea to improve the tool, please also add it